 Similar to most regions across the U.S., workers in the Region often live in different counties than where they work, creating both opportunities and challenges for regional transportation planning efforts.
 The U.S. Census Bureau’s 2018 estimates of commuting flows into and out of each County in the Region are depicted in the graphics above.

 Vehicles Per Household

 The U.S. Census Bureau estimates that the majority of households in the Region have one to two cars available.
-Seven percent of households in the Region are estimated to have no vehicle available, which is low compared to the State at eight percent and the nation at nine percent.
+Six percent of households in the Region are estimated to have no vehicle available, which is low compared to the State at seven percent and the nation at almost nine percent.

 Commute Times and Modes in the Region

 According to the U.S. Census Bureau, 76 percent of residents in the Region commute to work less than 30 minutes on average, compared to 68 percent Statewide with a similar commute.
 Also, an estimated 73 percent commute by single-occupant vehicle, slightly more than Statewide estimates.

 The Region exceeds the State and nation in the percentage of commuters who walk or bike to work, but is below in the number of workers who rely on public transportation.

 Our Region’s road network ties together commerce, tourism, and our workforce.
 According to Oregon Department of Transportation data, in 2019, the largest average daily volume of all vehicle types was on Interstate 5 (I-5), especially north of Albany where there are 50-70,000 vehicles daily.
 Other high-volume sections were on Highway 34 between Corvallis and I-5; Highway 101 in and around Lincoln City and Newport; Highway 99 in Albany; and Highway 20 in Albany and Lebanon.